gongwaner/UniformPolygonTriangulation/README.md

 eg. if a polygon has 2 inner holes, and outer contour is clockwise, then the 2 inner holes must be counter-clockwise.

 **Algorithm**
- - Calculate the bounding box of the polygon
+ - Calculate the oriented bounding box of the polygon
  - starting from bounding box's upper left corner, sweep the polygon in a left-to-right, upper-to-bottom order using specified square/pixel size
 	 - for each square/pixel
 	     - calculate the intersected polygon between square and polygon(polygon clipping)